Intro to statistics with R

 The t-test comes in three different flavors.
 Without going into mathematical details, what we need to know is that all these approaches are based on the comparison of group means.
 The three types are:

-1. The independent-samples t-test, which compares two separate groups
+The independent-samples t-test, which compares two separate groups

-2. The paired-sample t-test, which compares one group at different times (or in response to two different treatments)
+The paired-sample t-test, which compares one group at different times (or in response to two different treatments)

-3. The one-sample t-test, which compares a group mean against a known value
+The one-sample t-test, which compares a group mean against a known value

 The standard version of the t-test, also known as Student’s t-test, assumes equal variances among groups.
-However, the default option in R is to implement a version that corrects for inequal variances: Welch’s t-test.
+However, the default option in R is to implement a version that corrects for unequal variances: Welch’s t-test.
 The function call is:

 t.test() # used for all types of t-test

-t.test(var.equal = TRUE) # if we wanted to use a Student's test
+t.test(var.equal = TRUE) # if we wanted to use a Student's testLet’s first compare flipper length of female and male penguins in our

-Challenge (and Zoom Breakout Discussion)
+Challenge (and discussion)

 Let’s create a box plot and histogram of the data.